LHS Policies & Procedures

 - Timely and ready to learn

 Please be sure that your child(ren) are dressed for the day’s weather.
 Flip flops are NOT allowed in school.
 Open toed sandals or clogs can be dangerous as well.
 Students will be outside for recess as much as possible, weather permitting.
 Please refer to the district dress code policy.
 Students should wear sneakers on gym days.
-Students should wear comfortable shoes as they will be taking walks outside on school grounds during mask breaks.

 - Students will have access to computers through the day.